Suspect arrested in connection with two shooting incidents in Opelousas

-29-year-old Kevin Vallian, who is a US Army reservist, was arrested on December 6, according to officials.
+Kevin Vallian, 29, who is a US Army reservist, was arrested on December 6, 2019, according to officials.

-Police say the first shooting happened on September 24 at the Opelousas Super Wal-Mart on Creswell Ln.
+Police say the first shooting happened on September 24 at the Opelousas Super Wal-Mart on Creswell Lane.

 During that shooting, officers determined that over 20 rounds of ammunition were fired at the northwest corner of the building, hitting it several times.
 They say no one was injured during the shooting.